scmscomb/scmscomb.github.io/index.md

 ## Past talks

+### May 13, 2021: [Yijia Chen](https://basics.sjtu.edu.cn/~chen/) (Shanghai Jiaotong University)
+_**Lovász meets Łoś and Tarski - understanding forbidden induced subgraphs by model theory**_     [video](https://www.bilibili.com/video/BV1cQ4y1o7mv/) and [slides](./slides/2021/model_20210514.pdf)

+The following result is attributed to Lovász.

+For every k\ge 1, there are graphs F_1, \ldots, F_{m_k} such that
+a graph G has a vertex cover of size at most k if and only if G has no (induced) subgraph isomorphic to any F_i.

+In this talk I will explain a proof of the above result using the Łoś-Tarski Theorem from model theory, and discuss its extensions to other graph properties/classes, e.g., graphs of bounded tree-depth and graphs of bounded shrub-depth.

+A simple yet vital step of our logic proof is to go from finite graphs to infinite graphs, without which, we show that the Łoś-Tarski Theorem fails on finite graphs.

+This is joint work with Jörg Flum.

 ### May 6, 2021: [Chieu-Minh Tran](https://sites.nd.edu/cmtran/) (University of Notre Dame)
 _**Point-box incidences and logarithmic density of semilinear graphs**_       [video](https://www.bilibili.com/video/BV1W541137dC/3)